 Tips and Tricks for a Green Lawn Part 3

 Use the minimum amount of fertilizer necessary to keep grass looking healthy and green.
-The best way to fertilize for the optimal root systems and healthy top growth is to use slow-release nitrogen.
+The best way to fertilize for optimal root systems and healthy top growth is to use slow-release nitrogen.
 Using quick-release nitrogen in large quantities to get grass green quickly only results in weak roots and because of increased leaf growth, those lawns will need mowing more frequently.

 Quick-release fertilizers are more attractive to gardeners because they’re cheaper, however, slow-release forms of nitrogen do not have to be applied as often.
-Slow-release fed lawns also have better root systems and reduced leaf growth which means less mowing for you.
+Slow-release fed lawns also have better root systems and reduced leaf growth which mean less mowing for you.

 When to Feed: